nasa/pvslib/README.md

 In the following, we distinguish the newer usage using capitalization.
 Elsewhere, context should suffice to discern which meaning applies.

-A Pesky Bug in Emacs
+Some Pesky Bugs in Recent Versions of Emacs
 -
 In recent versions of Emacs, a type-checking error in PVS may result in the Emacs error
 ```